 NSPM supplies maintenance services for communities that own their own street light systems.
-Services range from lamp replacement and cleaning to a full service maintenance package, which includes pole, fixture and underground fault repair.
+Maintenance service for customer owned street light systems is limited to the fixture service only; and ranges from full fixture service to partial fixture service where the customer provides the material necessary to repair the streetlight.
+The customer is responsible for all other repairs and replacements under the "Non-regulated Customer Owned Street Maintenance" service.
 Costs related to this activity include labor and materials associated with the service provided.
-In addition, payroll taxes, lost time and pension and benefit costs are allocated based on labor dollars, and a labor related overhead and a corporate residual overhead are applied to nonregulated business activities.
-The revenues and costs associated with this service are identified by unique JDE accounts and are recorded in FERC 417, Revenues from Nonutility Operations; and FERC 417.1, Expenses from Nonutility Operations.
-See Docket E-002/M-92-614 for the Commission order to treat this service as nonregulated.
+In addition, payroll taxes, lost time, and pension and benefit costs are allocated based on labor dollars, and a labor related overhead and a corporate residual overhead are applied to non-regulated business activities.
+The revenues and costs associated with this service are identified by unique accounts and are recorded in FERC 417, Revenues from Nonutility Operations; and FERC 417.1, Expenses from Nonutility Operations.
+See Docket E-002/M-92-614 for the Commission order to treat this service as non-regulated.

-Sherco Steam Sales to Liberty Paper Inc
+Sherco Steam Sales to Liberty Paper Inc.

 NSPM supplies steam from the Sherburne County Generating Station to Liberty Paper, Inc. ("LPI") in order to meet LPI's thermal energy needs.
-The revenues and costs associated with this service are identified by unique JDE accounts, and are recorded in FERC 417, Revenues from Nonutility Operations; and FERC 417.1, Expenses from Nonutility Operations.
-See Docket E002/M-93-1253 for the Commission order to treat this service as nonregulated.
+Costs related to this activity include labor and materials associated with the service provided.
+In addition, payroll taxes, lost time, and pension and benefit costs are allocated based on labor dollars, and a labor-related overhead is applied to nonregulated business activities.
+The revenues and costs associated with this service are identified by unique accounts, and are recorded in FERC 417, Revenues from Nonutility Operations; and FERC 417.1, Expenses from Nonutility Operations which are excluded for ratemaking purposes.
+See Docket Nos.
+E002/M-93-1253 and E002/M-19-663 for the Commission orders to treat this service as non-regulated.
+In addition to steam services, LPI takes electric and natural gas services from NSPM which are tariffed services provided at tariffed rates.